okta/okta-aspnet/docs/aspnetcore-mvc.md

     }
 }
 ```

-The Okta.AspNetCore library will include your identity provider id in the authorize URL and the user will prompted with the identity provider login.
-For more information, check out our guides to [add an external identity provider](https://developer.okta.com/docs/guides/add-an-external-idp/).

 # Configuration Reference

 The `OktaMvcOptions` class configures the Okta middleware.
 You can see all the available options in the table below: